andrew172839/SeqAlign/README.md

-seqAlign is a set of sequence analysis codes (in Perl), used in Bioinformatics research
+SeqAlign is a set of sequence analysis codes (in Perl), used in Bioinformatics research